JsCommunity/promise-toolbox/README.md

 const disposable = { value: db, dispose: () => db.close() };
 ```

-The dispose function may be asynchronous and returns a function.
+The dispose function may be asynchronous and return a promise.

 As a convenience, you can use the `Disposable` class: